jesseck3013/logic-app-notes/notes/logic_app_pricing/README.md

 Once an ASP is deployed, it starts generating cost until you delete the resource.
 ASP charges an hourly rate which differs from the allocated vcpu and memory.

 For West US, the hourly rate is around:
 	- 1 vCPU $0.2
 	- 1 GB memory $0.0143

-The base tier of a standard plan is WS1 which has 1 vCPU and 3.5 GB memory.
-In this case, the hourly rate of one WS1 instance is $0.2 + $0.0143 * 3.5 = $0.25.
-The monthly rate is around $0.25 * 24 * 30 = $180.
+WS1 is the base tier of a standard plan.
+We can estimate its cost this way:
+	- WS1 has 1 vCPU and 3.5 GB memory.
+	- The hourly rate of one WS1 instance: $0.2 + $0.0143 * 3.5 = $0.25.
+	- The monthly rate of one WS1 instance: $0.25 * 24 * 30 = $180.

 The screenshot below is the monthly rate of three pricing tiers for standard logic app.
 The estimation is for one instance.